wjdenny/wjdenny.github.io/content/@2021mina_transmodal.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "A Transmodal Framework for Teaching Multimodal Composing Practices to Multilingual Students"
-  - "A Transmodal Framework for Teaching Multimodal Composing Practices to Multilingual Students"
+draft: false
 ---
 # A Transmodal Framework for Teaching Multimodal Composing Practices to Multilingual Students